giantswarm/docs/src/content/ui-api/management-api/wc-key-pairs/index.md

 ---
-linkTitle: Client certificates for workload clusters
+linkTitle: Client certificates for clusters
 title: Creating workload cluster client certificates via the Management API
 description: We recommend OIDC for authentication to the workload cluster Kubernetes API.
 However, in some scenarios, client certificates are a viable alternative.
 Here we explain how to create such certificates via the Management API.
 weight: 100